 Dr. Fasano performs both eyelid surgeries for those living in the Sewall’s Point, Jupiter, St. Lucie and Vero Beach region.

 How Long Does the Surgery Take?

 Blepharoplasty is a relatively quick operation and only takes one or two hours to complete.
 Doctors ensure that the incisions they make are as small as possible so that the eye will heal quickly.
 In 24 to 48 hours, patients are able to engage in non-intensive activities again.
 However, it’s best to take about a week off work or school so that the eyes can heal completely.
-Overall, eyelid surgeries are a hassle-free procedure that can increase a patient’s self confidence and assists him/her in maintaining a positive self image.
-It’s best for patients to have a detailed consultation with Dr. Fasano in Stuart before agreeing to have blepharoplasty.
+Overall, eyelid surgery is a hassle-free procedure that can increase a patient’s self confidence and assists him/her in maintaining a positive self image.
+It’s best for patients to have a detailed consultation with Dr. Fasano in Stuart before agreeing to have eyelid surgery.